MattCain/jquery.preloadimages/README.md

 var myImages = ['image1.png', 'image2.png', 'image3.png'];

 $.preloadimages(myImages, {
+    // The each callback is called as soon as an image finishes loadsing, not in any enforced order.
     each: function(image) {
         // image is an image object, you can turn it into a jQuery object like this: var $image = $(image);